James Taylor gears up for shows with Bonnie Raitt, new studio album - Newstalk KBKW

-In addition to his upcoming series of large-venue concert dates with longtime friend Bonnie Raitt, Taylor plans to head back into the studio to record the follow-up to his 2015 album, Before This World.
+In addition to his tour with longtime friend Bonnie Raitt, which kicks off tonight, James plans to head back into the studio to record the follow-up to his 2015 album, Before This World.
 That release, his 17th overall and first of all-new material in over a decade, became the first to hit number one on the Billboard chart.

-Taylor tells the Berkshire Eagle his next collection will be another album of cover tunes, songs he enjoyed while playing in a band with his brother, Livingston, during their high school years in North Carolina.
+Taylor tells the Berkshire Eagle his next collection will be an album of cover tunes — specifically, songs he enjoyed playing in a band with his brother, Livingston, during their high school years in North Carolina.

 He explains, “I’ve lived with those early songs for such a long time, they’ve worn such a groove in my brain.
 I really want to record some of them, basically a guitar and voice interpretation of these classics.”